0xcryptochica/cadence-bootcamp-quest-submissions/chapter5/ch5-d1.md

 ```

-#### 4. For each of the functions below (numberOne, numberTwo, numberThree), follow the instructions.
+#### 4. For each of the functions below (numberOne, numberTwo, numberThree), follow the instructions

+- _func. numberOne()_: This function will log _'Jacob'_, because _name_ is equal to 5 characters in length.

+- _func. numberTwo()_: This function returns the value, _'Jacob Tucker'_ because it meets both the pre and post-conditions, and returns the concatenated value _result._

+- _func. numberThree()_: _'self.number'_, will not log the updated number because, it does not meet the pre-condition and instead aborts the program.

 ```Cadence
 pub contract Test {